emilygv/emilyvernon.com/about.md

 <div class="story" markdown="1">
 I am originally from Los Angeles, but <a href="/insights/working-abroad-changed-my-entire-perspective" alt="Working Abroad Changed My Entire Perspective" title="Working Abroad Changed My Entire Perspective">lived and worked in Amsterdam</a> for the past nine years.

 Currently, I <a href="/insights/what-is-a-creative-strategist" alt="What is a Creative Strategist?" title="What is a Creative Strategist?">work as a Senior Creative Strategist</a> for UXUS (a FutureBrand company) transforming brands by increasing consumer engagement and brand perception within retail and hospitality spaces, IRL.
-Over the last three years, my specialties included <a href="#">hotel design strategy and guest experience</a>.
+Over the last three years, my specialties included <a href="/insights/what-is-guest-experience-gx" alt="What is Guest Experience (GX)" title="What is Guest Experience (GX)">hotel design strategy and guest experience</a>.

 Before becoming a strategist, I <a href="/insights/getting-into-footwear" alt="Getting into Footwear" title="Getting into Footwear">designed footwear for Converse</a> out of both the global and EMEA offices.
 My role evolved into leading <a href="/insights/establishing-a-collective-trend-process" alt="Establishing a Collective Trend Process" title="Establishing a Collective Trend Process">regional consumer trend and insights</a> across EMEA, Brazil and APAC, while contributing insights to Nike as well.